kora-projects/kora-docs/mkdocs/blog/en/kora-build-your-module.md

 The application decides how dependency health maps to traffic admission.

-## Do Not Turn Remote Dependency Failure Into Liveness Failure
+## Do Not Turn Remote Dependency Failure Into Liveness Failure { #turn-remote-dependency }

 Restarting an application rarely repairs an unavailable external service.